nakamura-to/deku/README.md

 ### Data Context Access

-deku provides following special identifiers to access data context.
+deku.js provides following special identifiers to access data context.

 * @root : the reference to the root data context
 * @parent : the reference to the parent data context